SachikoNitta/quizCraft/README.md

 ### Data Export/Backup

 To backup your quiz data:
-1. Go to "My Quizzes" tab
+1. Go to "Certificates" tab
-2. Use the download button on each quiz to export as JSON
+2. Use the "View" button to see questions for each certificate
-3. Store the JSON files safely for reimport if needed
+3. Copy question data for manual backup if needed
+4. All data is stored in browser localStorage for automatic persistence

 ### Privacy & Security